‘Vive l’amour! . . . Vive le mariage!’

 Cyprienne was a hit with west-end Toronto audiences, and an award-winning production in Cape Town SA, where one reviewer called it a: “delightful and classy comedy . . . the fusion of sophistication, high carat sparkle and authentic style . . . testimony to two talented writers.”

-One of Cyprienne’s monologues, Madagascar Spices, was presented in NYC.
+It also had a staged reading in Costa Rica, and one of Cyprienne’s monologues was presented in a 2015 NYC festival as Madagascar Spices.
 (Monologues are available royalty-free for auditions and similar purposes.
 Contact me.)

 Excerpt from ACT I